Best pianos for beginners

 When it comes to pianos, there’s a wealth of choice, but let’s keep things simple.

-There are 3 main types of piano most suited to beginners – upright, grand and digital.
+There are 3 main types of piano – upright, grand and digital.
 And whilst grand is often reserved for the more professional player, there’s no reason it can’t work for a beginner too.
 Let’s take a closer look at the options…

 Uprights